 I’m a big fan of agile.
-I find it’s faster, more flexible, higher quality, lower cost and lower risk than traditional software development.
+I find it’s a faster, more flexible, higher quality, lower cost and lower risk way of working.
 I also find it a refreshingly honest and adult way of dealing with people.
 But I didn’t always think this way.

-When I first started developing software in the late 80’s for a global IT company, most big software projects used a strict step-by-step methodology.
-We used an approach called Method/1.
+When I first started developing software in the late 80’s for EDS (now HP), most big software projects used a strict step-by-step methodology.
+We used an approach called Method/1 from Anderson consulting (now Accenture).
 It came in 20 white binders and was commonly known as methadone because it put everyone to sleep.

-A few years later in 2004, I worked at an online jobs company with a gentle, intellectual software architect who thought agile was a good idea and persuaded us all to give it a go.
-After training we implemented Agile Development on an online project using all the XP and Scrum practices we knew.
-We had a cross-functional team of developers, testers, a business analyst and product owner, daily scrum meetings, a feature backlog, progressive elaboration of requirements, automated unit testing, continuous integration, a project wiki and burn down charts.
+In 2004, I worked at Seek with Dean Netherton who gently persuaded us all to implement agile and eXtreme Programming.
+On the job application and job mail project I managed we had a cross-functional team of developers, testers, a business analyst and product owner, daily scrum meetings, a feature backlog, progressive elaboration of requirements, automated unit testing, continuous integration and deployment, a project wiki and burn down charts.
 To my surprise and delight this was by far the smoothest, easiest and most successful project I’d ever worked on!
 Ever since then I have been reading as much as I can about agile, lean and systems thinking and implementing an agile approach whenever I can.

-I am convinced that this will give you a much better outcome than the traditional software development approaches you’re used to.
+I am convinced that Agile will give you a much better outcome than the traditional ways of working that you’re used to.